The cost of a great logo design isn’t cheap. Well, it shouldn’t be anyway.

 your time is know doubt best served elsewhere.

-Like these? – Start your logo design project
+Start your logo design project

 Surely time spent focused on your day to day business is far more important?